Editor's choice: LendYou Short-term Loans

 Payday loans are still high-cost forms of credit, even with Maine’s strict lending laws.
 If you need assistance with expensive bills, you can look into the Low Income Home Energy Assitance Program (LIHEAP), Alternative Aid Assistance or Parents as Scholars.
 These will help you take control of your budget.

 Other options include asking friends and family for help or requesting a payday advance from your employer.
+Learn more about other resources you can take advantage of instead of payday loans.

 While a payday loan can be helpful when you’re facing a big expense, it’s best to exhaust all your other options before taking on more debt.
+Read our guide to payday loans to learn more about the benefits and drawbacks.